 There are several noteworthy landmarks inside the complex.
 The most important sights are the Parthenon Temple, the Erectheion with the Caryatids, the Temple of Athena Nike and the Theatre of Dionysus.

 The impressive Gate to the citadel is called Propylaia.
 Its construction was completed in 432 BC, a few years after the Parthenon.

 The Acropolis opens at 8 am year round, and closing time varies by season.
-Try to get there early, to avoid the summer heat and the groups of cruiseship passengers.
+Get there early, to avoid not only the summer heat but also the groups of cruise ship passengers.